Diamantine Picard functors of rigid spaces: A rigid approximation lemma

-\begin{Remark} \begin{itemize} \item This is somewhat similar in spirit to \cite[Lemma~6.13]{perfectoid-spaces}, but achieves a different goal, and applies in characteristic $0$.
-One difference is that for our purposes, we need to work in the \'etale site of any $X\times Y$ rather than the analytic site of $Y$. \item The fibre product $X\times Y_i$ is to be taken in the category of diamonds over $\Spd(K)$.
-However, since $Y_i$ is smooth, this is represented by a sousperfectoid adic space, namely the fibre product of $X$ and $Y_i$ over $\Spa(K)$ in the category of uniform adic spaces.

-\item The analogue of the proposition for $F= \O^+$ and $\O^\times$ fails already for $n=0$. \item With some more work, the assumption of the Proposition can be weakened, for example it also holds in characteristic $p$: The proof for perfectoid $X$ works without changes.
-To prove the statement for rigid $X$, one can then use local sections to descend from the perfection. \end{itemize} \end{Remark} \begin{proof} The proof will be completed by a series of lemmas.
+\begin{Remark} \begin{itemize} \item A priori, the fibre product $X\times Y_i$ is in the category of diamonds over $\Spd(K,K^+)$.
+But since $Y_i$ is smooth, this is represented by a sousperfectoid adic space in the sense of Hansen--Kedlaya \cite[\S6.3]{ScholzeBerkeleyLectureNotes}: the fibre product of $X$ and $Y_i$ over $\Spa(K)$ in the category of uniform adic spaces. \item The analogue of the proposition for $F= \O^+$ and $\O^\times$ fails already for $n=0$. \item With some more work, the assumption of the Proposition can be weakened, e.g.\ it also holds in characteristic $p$: The proof for perfectoid $X$ works without changes.
+For rigid $X$, one can then use local sections of Frobenius to descend from the perfection. \end{itemize} \end{Remark} \begin{proof} The proof will be completed by a series of lemmas.
 We start with an easy observation: \begin{Lemma} In the situation of Proposition~\ref{p:rigid-approxi-for-bOx}, we have: \begin{enumerate} \item $U=\varprojlim_{j\geq i} U_j$ as diamonds. \item If $U\to X\times Y$ is an \'etale cover, then so is $U_j\to X\times Y_j$ for $j\gg i$. \end{enumerate} \end{Lemma} \begin{proof} We have $Y^\diamond=\varprojlim_{i\in I} Y_i^\diamond$ by \cite[Proposition~2.4.5]{ScholzeWeinstein}.
-Part (i) follows since limits commutes with fibre product.
+Part (i) follows since limits commute with fibre product.

-Part (ii) follows from 1 due to the qcqs assumption: Namely, since $U_j\to X\times Y_j$ is \'etale, it is open \cite[Proposition 1.7.8]{huber2013etale}, so we can without loss of generality replace $U_j$ by its quasi-compact open image.
-The statement then follows from the Lemma below. \end{proof}
+Part 2 follows from 1 due to the qcqs assumption: Namely, since $U_j\to X\times Y_j$ is \'etale, it is open \cite[Proposition 1.7.8]{huber2013etale}, so we can without loss of generality replace $U_j$ by its quasi-compact open image.
+The statement now follows from the following Lemma. \end{proof}